 A data room isn't just file storage.
 It's a controlled environment with visibility into what happens after you share.

 Email was built for communication, not document management.
-It works fine for quick file sharing - attaching a PDF, sending a deck to one investor.
-But as soon as your raise gets serious, email starts to create problems.
+It works fine for quick file sharing - attaching a PDF, sending a deck to one trusted party.
+But as soon as your deal gets serious, email starts to create problems.

 None of this is email's fault.
 It's doing what it was designed to do.
 The problem is using it as a document management and access control system, which it isn't.

-Here's a direct comparison across the dimensions that matter most for founders sharing sensitive documents.
+Here's a direct comparison across the dimensions that matter most for teams sharing sensitive documents.

 Here's where Dropbox falls short as a VDR: